javbotero/Outer-Coast/_includes/apply-year.md

 #### Application Timeline

-Students may apply for the Spring Semester only until September 30, 2020.
+Students may apply for the Spring Semester only until October 4, 2020.
 The Fall Semester application has closed.

 #### Eligibility